Motivation to Pursue a Doctorate

 Many universities offer online courses, online degree programs, and online graduate degree programs.
-Online PhD programs can be quite challenging, especially when the dissertation phase of the program begins.
-The majority of online PhD programs require participation in a one-to-two-week on-site residency or colloquium, which is a great way to meet your fellow students and professors.
+Online doctoral programs can be quite challenging, especially when the dissertation phase of the program begins.
+The majority of online postgraduate programs require participation in a one-to-two-week on-site residency or colloquium, which is a great way to meet fellow students and professors.
 These residencies are long days filled with workshops, assignments, presentations, and peer-review opportunities.
-Take advantage of these meetings to compare your PhD journey with those of other students and seek guidance from professors.
-Coursework is usually required prior to attending, and you will be expected to make several presentations regarding your area of study, so be prepared.
-By the end of the residency, you will be exhausted, but you will walk away with a wealth of information and future contacts to help you along the way.
+Take advantage of these meetings to compare your doctoral journey with other students and seek guidance from professors.
+Coursework is required before attending, and you will be expected to make several presentations regarding your area of study, so be prepared.
+Also, expect to be exhausted towards the end of the residency knowing you will walk away with a wealth of information and connections to rely on for help down the road.

 Follow Patricia on Twitter or learn more about her books at www.PatriciaPedrazaNafziger.com.

 DL Colloquiums and Residencies